nyukat/mammography_metarepository/README.md

 | 2     | 0.2325         | 0.1061          |
 | 3     | 0.0909         | 0.2579          |

+## Results for the NYU reader study subset
+We additionally provide predictions of probability of malignancy of all models and readers on the NYU Reader Study subset.
+You can find these results at `/reader_study/results.pkl`.
+To import them, please use pandas, i.e. `df = pandas.read_pickle('results.pkl')`.
+Please note that these predictions are made on a breast-level, which is why the table with results contains 1,440 rows (720 exams x 2 breasts).

 ## FAQ
 ### Which models are currently available in the metarepository?